 Maryland has two types of divorce — absolute and limited.
 A limited divorce determines the rights and obligations of the parties, but does not provide for a division of property and does not permit remarriage.
 An absolute divorce ends the marriage and determines all rights and obligations of the parties, including the final division of property.
 The grounds for an absolute are listed above on this page.
 A limited divorce may be granted on one of the following grounds:

 Some couples who intend to ultimately file for an absolute divorce file will initially file for a limited divorce just to get the process started.
-If you file for a limited divorce, you can amend the complaint to seek a no-fault absolute divorce once you have been separated for 365 days.
+If you file for a limited divorce, you can amend the complaint to seek a no-fault absolute divorce once you have been separated for 365 days or by marital consent if you have a comprehensive separation agreement signed.

-The family law attorneys at Haspel, McLeod & Drawbaugh, P.C. help same-sex couples sort out the residency and other requirements for a Maryland divorce.
+The family law attorneys at Haspel & McLeod, P.C. help same-sex couples sort out the residency and other requirements for a Maryland divorce.
 Call us at 301-631-0592, or contact us online today.
 Our offices are in Frederick and Rockville.
-Our Maryland attorneys represent individuals and families throughout Frederick, Montgomery, Washington and Howard counties and beyond.
+Our Maryland attorneys represent individuals and families throughout Frederick, Montgomery and Howard counties and beyond.